Animal Lovers Club

 Comedy Club with Mr. Nash.
 This club will consist of working with a group of peers to create funny commercials or skits.
-Each Wednesday will have a topic.
+Each Tuesday will have a topic.
 The groups will perform at the end of the enrichment period.
-This club is open to Grade 5 students and the involved teacher is Mr. Nash.
+This club is open to grade 5 students.

 Intramurals are for all grade levels.
-This year, we are gearing that time towards using the Fitness Room and focusing on fitness activities.
-Grade 5 students will come on Mondays.
+THIS year, we are gearing that time towards using the Fitness Room and focusing on fitness activities.
+Fifth graders will come on Mondays.
 Sixth graders will come on Wednesdays.
 Seventh graders will come on Tuesdays.
 Eighth graders will come on Thursdays.
 ALL are welcome.

 Magic: The Gathering Club